GoblinArchives/LiminalHorror/Game Design/All in one place.md

 ## Typography & Fonts
+- [Typography 101: Getting Started](https://www.explorersdesign.com/typography-101/) by Clayton Notestine presents beginner tips and tricks for setting up, arranging, and pairing your game's typography.
 - [Typography in Ten Minutes](https://practicaltypography.com/typography-in-ten-minutes.html), by Matthew Buttericks is a great resource for building your schema and dipping your toes into that world.
 - [Summary of key rules](https://practicaltypography.com/summary-of-key-rules.html) is another great introductory resource by Matthew Buttericks.
 - [Free fonts](https://twitter.com/gontijodesign/status/1394624373823348737?s=27) compiled as a twitter thread by Guilherme Gontijo.